LifeLight Communications

 LifeLight Communications is a non-profit ministry based in Sioux Falls, South Dakota dedicated to taking the church outside of the walls through tours & concerts, student ministries, missions, radio, outreach events and festivals.
 The best known aspect of their ministry is the LifeLight Music Festival, a free, annual Christian Music Festival held over Labor Day weekend in Worthing, South Dakota.

 History

 LifeLight Communications was founded in 1998 by Alan and Vicki Greene.
 It started with the first LifeLight Festival which was held on a local church lawn.
 By 2001, the Greenes decided to pursue full-time ministry.
-They have 14 staff and focus on five main facets of ministry: Festivals, Student Ministries, Tours/Concerts, Missions, and Radio.
 The term LifeLight was taken from the Bible verse John 8:12-Jesus said, "I am the light of the world.
 Whoever follows me will not walk in darkness but have the Light of Life."

 Mission

 The mission of LifeLight Communications is to take the church outside the walls by uniting churches and ministries together to achieve the three main goals of their ministry, "Reaching", "Raising" and "Sending" people locally and internationally to receive and advance the gospel.